ericbigpanda/docs.bigpanda.io/_integrations/solarwinds.md

 #### Update your alert to send notifications

 In order to get notifications on alerts, you need to mark the alert as "Alert Integration".
-The build-in alerts already sends notifications, but if you have created other alerts in the past or going to create new alerts in the future it is very important to go over the following steps:
+The build-in alerts already sends notifications, but if you have created other alerts in the past or going to create new alerts in the future it is very important to go over the following steps foreach alert:

 * While editing the alert go to the **SUMMARY** tab
 * At the bottom of the page expand the **Alert Integration**